 The group's harmonies, and catchy musical structures in particular, were a big draw for audiences.
 In 1973, the band maintained its momentum with another hit single, "Ring Ring."
 The song took third place in the highly influential Eurovision Song Contest, and received airtime on radio stations around Europe.

-A year later the band, working under the new name of ABBA, an acronym of their last names, was rewarded with top honors at the Eurovision Song Contest for the single "Waterloo."
+A year later the band, working under the new name of ABBA, an acronym of their first names, was rewarded with top honors at the Eurovision Song Contest for the single "Waterloo."
 The song shot up the charts around Europe, and their debut album of the same name proved to be popular as well.

 But it wasn't until their self-titled third record that ABBA truly took off.
 The album was anchored by the wildly popular single "Mamma Mia", which placed ABBA atop the UK chart, a spot it would hold nine times between 1974 and 1980.
 In all, the group owned the pop charts in UK and Australia for much of the 1970s.
+Its two greatest hits collections, both issued in 1976, were hugely successful, while singles such as "Dancing Queen" and "Take a Chance on Me" sparked a wave of popularity for the band in the United States.